-The Commission adds §809.72(5)(C) that allows the exceptions to the 30-day notification as stipulated by SB 280.
-The Commission also adds §809.72(6)to require that the written notification include information regarding other child care services for which the recipient may be eligible.
+The Commission proposes adding a new §809.72(5)(C) that allows the exceptions to the 30-day notification as stipulated by SB 280.
+The Commission also proposes adding §809.72(6) to require that the written notification include information regarding other child care services for which the recipient may be eligible.